MuhammetAliYILDIRIM/microservices-example/README.md

 # Microservice Example
 ---------------------------
-This project is an Microservices Architecture.
-I used Spring Boot, Spring Cloud, Eureka server, Mysql, Elastic search and Feign client in this project.
+This project is an example of Microservices Architecture.
+I used Spring Boot, Spring Cloud, Eureka server, Spring Cloud Config Server, Mysql database, Elastic search and Feign client in this project.

 ## To get the code:
 ---------------------------